javierDeMaio/fivvyChallenge/README.md

 **Must create a CRUD for a Disclaimer entity**

--   The READ endpoint must be able to filter the disclaimers by field “text” as an optional parameter.
+-   The LIST endpoint must be able to filter the disclaimers by field “text” as an optional parameter.

 **Must create CREATE and LIST endpoints for the Acceptance entity**